Why do Institutions need WiFIMon?

-Most WiFi monitoring services merely provide information on the Availability of WiFi and can't measure the actual performance of the service.
+Most WiFi monitoring services merely provide information on the Availability (an "Up" or "Down" status) of WiFi and can't measure the actual performance of the service.
 A poorly performing WiFi service affects user experiences and can also be a trigger for IT to invesitgate wider performance issues.
-But how can performance monitoring work in a situation where users are, by definition mobile?
+But how can performance monitoring work in a situation where users are by definition mobile?

-For this reason GÉANT are developing WiFiMon - a crowd-sourced, distributed performance monitoring and measurement service.
+For this reason GÉANT have developed WiFiMon - a crowd-sourced, distributed performance monitoring and measurement service.

 What is WiFiMon?